Get the FREE one-click dictionary software for Windows

 - fairly, fair

-Derived forms: cleaned, cleans, cleaning, cleanest, cleaner
+Derived forms: cleaning, cleaned, cleanest, cleaner, cleans

 See also: adroit, antiseptic, cleanable, cleanly [archaic], cleanness, complete, decent, dry-cleaned, easy, empty, fair, fresh, halal, immaculate, intemerate [rare], just, kosher, legible, moral, perfect, pristine, pure, scrubbed, speckless, spic, spic-and-span, spick, spick-and-span, spotless, tidy, unaddicted, unarmed, unqualified, unsoiled, unspotted, unstained, unsullied, unused, washed, water-washed

-Type of: alter, be, change, clean up, declutter, deprive, divest, groom, improvement, modify, neaten, remove, square away [N. Amer], straighten, straighten out, strip, take, take away, tidy, tidy up, weightlift, weightlifting, withdraw
+Type of: alter, be, change, clean up, declutter, deprive, divest, exist, groom, improvement, modify, neaten, remove, square away [N. Amer], straighten, straighten out, strip, take, take away, tidy, tidy up, weightlift, weightlifting, withdraw

-Encyclopedia: Clean, Shaven
+Encyclopedia: Clean, Old-Fashioned Hate